G302 G (Indomethacin 50 mg)

 Pill imprint G302 G has been identified as Indomethacin 50 mg.

-Indomethacin is used in the treatment of gout, acute; back pain; pain; cluster headaches; rheumatoid arthritis (and more), and belongs to the drug class nonsteroidal anti-inflammatory agents.
+Indomethacin is used in the treatment of gout, acute; back pain; cluster headaches; ankylosing spondylitis; pain (and more), and belongs to the drug class nonsteroidal anti-inflammatory agents.
 Prior to 30 weeks gestation: Risk cannot be ruled out during pregnancy.
 Starting at 30 weeks gestation: There is positive evidence of human fetal risk during pregnancy.
 Indomethacin 50 mg is not subject to the Controlled Substances Act.

 See also related documents.